londelec/leandcxmlman/source/sections/IEC103ma/DOTable.rst

      :val:     0...255
      :desc:    Information Number (INF) of the DI object.
 This INF will be used to send command to downstream outstation. :inlinetip:`Information numbers don't have to be arranged in an ascending order.`

-   * :attr:    .. _ref-IEC103maDOqualifier:
+   * :attr:    .. _ref-IEC103maDOQualifier:

-               :xmlref:`qualifier`
+               :xmlref:`Qualifier`
-     :val:     See table :numref:`ref-IEC103maDOqualifierBits` for description
+     :val:     See table :numref:`ref-IEC103maDOQualifierBits` for description
-     :desc:    Internal object qualifier to enable customized data processing.
-See table :numref:`ref-IEC103maDOqualifierBits` for internal object qualifier description. (default value 0) :inlinetip:`Attribute is optional and doesn't have to be included in configuration, default value will be used if omitted.`
+     :desc:    Internal object Qualifier to enable customized data processing.
+See table :numref:`ref-IEC103maDOQualifierBits` for internal object Qualifier description. (default value 0) :inlinetip:`Attribute is optional and doesn't have to be included in configuration, default value will be used if omitted.`

    * :attr:    .. _ref-IEC103maDOTotal: